xukai92/mcp-remote/README.md

 npx -p mcp-remote@latest mcp-remote-client https://remote.mcp.server/sse
 ```

 This will run through the entire authorization flow and attempt to list the tools & resources at the remote URL.
-Pair this with `--clean` or after running `rm -rf ~/.mcp-auth` to see if stale credentials are your problem, otherwise hopefully the issue will be more obvious in these logs than those in your MCP client.
+Try this after running `rm -rf ~/.mcp-auth` to see if stale credentials are your problem, otherwise hopefully the issue will be more obvious in these logs than those in your MCP client.